ankitmathanker/ankitmathanker/README.md

 ---

 ## 🎓 Summary
 I am a Ph.D.
-Candidate in Chemical Engineering with research experience in atomistic modeling, machine learning applications in catalysis, and biomass conversion technologies.
+Candidate in Chemical Engineering with research experience in atomistic modeling and machine learning for heterogeneous catalysis, and biomass conversion technologies.
 Specialized in electrocatalytic hydrogenation and hydrothermal liquefaction processes.

 ---